Any questions? Contact us

 Share houses

-Share houses (or colocations) are a top choice for students looking for affordable and convenient housing.
-They’re also a great way to meet new people.
+Share houses, called colocations in French, are a popular choice for students who want affordable and convenient housing.
+They are also a good way to meet new people.

 Average rent for a private room: